SmartOnStuff/LazaiTrader/README.md

 # LazaiTrader 🚀

-**AI-Powered Decentralized Trading Assistant on Hyperion Testnet**
+**AI-Powered Non-Custodial Trading Assistant on Hyperion Testnet**

 LazaiTrader is an intelligent trading assistant that combines AI-powered automation with community-driven strategy optimization.
-Built on the Hyperion testnet, it offers a complete trading experience through Telegram with advanced features like the Strategy Vault, real-time analytics, and AI-driven support.
+Built on the Hyperion testnet, it offers a complete **non-custodial** trading experience through Telegram with advanced features like the Strategy Vault, real-time analytics, and AI-driven support.

 ## 🎯 Key Features